 Let’s dive in-depth into the history of jiujitsu; where was Jiu-Jitsu created?
 Did the Gracies invent BJJ?

-Ju Jitsu as a sort self-defense martial art for the Japanese Samurai.
+Ju-Jitsu is a sort of self-defense martial art for the Japanese Samurai.

 Briefly, in Japanese jujitsu history, many schools were over time as a niche of several combat styles.
 Therefore, they focused on throws, chokes, and joint locks with maximum efficiency and minimal effort.
 Then, the notion of self-defense art starts to grow up.

-Jigoro Kano one of the great instructor in the Jiu-Jitsu history.
+Jigoro Kano is one of the great instructors in Jiu-Jitsu history.

 source: Judo Life